 At one time, I worked as a cameraman on the production of a surf film for fun.
-I worked with my friend who also worked at the Sony office at that time.
+I worked with my friend who was also at the Sony office then.
 I enjoyed the filming so much.
 In California, as you may know, there's a spirit that we should do something, we can make something.
 It's a challenging spirit.
-I was so inspired by the west-coast culture
+I was so inspired by the west-coast culture.